Madden–Julian oscillation: Influence on tropical cyclogenesis

 Tropical cyclones occur throughout the boreal warm season (typically May–November) in both the north Pacific and the north Atlantic basins—but any given year has periods of enhanced or suppressed activity within the season.
 Evidence suggests that the Madden–Julian oscillation modulates this activity (particularly for the strongest storms) by providing a large-scale environment that is favorable (or unfavorable) for development.
 MJO-related descending motion is not favorable for tropical storm development.
 However, MJO-related ascending motion is a favorable pattern for thunderstorm formation within the tropics, which is quite favorable for tropical storm development.
 As the MJO progresses eastward, the favored region for tropical cyclone activity also shifts eastward from the western Pacific to the eastern Pacific and finally to the Atlantic basin.

 An inverse relationship exists between tropical cyclone activity in the western north Pacific basin and the north Atlantic basin, however.
 When one basin is active, the other is normally quiet, and vice versa.
 The main reason for this appears to be the phase of the MJO, which is normally in opposite modes between the two basins at any given time.
 While this relationship appears robust, the MJO is one of many factors that contribute to the development of tropical cyclones.
 For example, sea surface temperatures must be sufficiently warm and vertical wind shear must be sufficiently weak for tropical disturbances to form and persist.
 However, the MJO also influences these conditions that facilitate or suppress tropical cyclone formation.
 The MJO is monitored routinely by both the USA National Hurricane Center and the USA Climate Prediction Center during the Atlantic hurricane (tropical cyclone) season to aid in anticipating periods of relative activity or inactivity.

+Influence on African rainfall

+The MJO signal is well defined in parts of Africa including in the Congo Basin and East Africa.
+During the major rainy seasons in East Africa (March to May and October to December), rainfall tends to be lower when the MJO convective core is over the eastern Pacific, and higher when convection peaks over the Indian Ocean.
+During 'wet' phases, the normal easterly winds weaken, while during 'dry' phases, the easterly winds strengthen.

+An increase in frequency of MJO phases with convective activity over the eastern Pacific might have contributed to the drying trend seen in the Congo Basin in the last few decades.